 **Robert Winslow (Music Theory, Jazz Ensembles Director, Music Technology, Piano, Music Department Accompanist, Music Club Advisor) has been a Tampa Bay area performer, and arranger for over 30 years.
 Many of Mr. Winslow's recordings have been used for the Miss Florida Pageants.
 He also composes, having written numerous piano and vocal pieces as well as three children's musicals for American Stage and Ruth Eckerd Hall.
 Mr. Winslow has been musical director for American Stage's Summer Children's camps and the Tampa Bay premiere of Claudia Shear's play about Mae West.
 Mr. Winslow holds a Master of Piano Performance from the University of South Florida where he studied piano and organ.
 Robert has performed concerts in Germany, Paris, Montreal, Wisconsin and was the original accompanist for The Master Chorale under the direction of Dr. Robert Summer, Dr. Richard Zielinski, Dr. Duncan Couch, Dr. Joseph Holt and Dr. James Bass.
 He has been the pianist for various ensembles Mrs. Collins has put together and was the arranger for the Christmas album "Amy and Friends at Christmas".
-In addition to his activities at HCC, Mr. Winslow is the current accompanist for The Master Chorale and holds the position of organist and orchestra director at Saint Andrew Presbyterian Church in Sun City Center.
+In addition to his activities at HCC, Mr. Winslow is the current accompanist for The Master Chorale and holds the position of organist at Palma Ciea United Methodist Church in South Tampa.